lundbmp/flash-cards/README.md

 ## Usage

 To install, clone the repository, or download the zip file.
-Once in the root directory `npm install` in the command line to install the dependencies.
+Once in the root directory `npm run install` in the command line to install the dependencies.
 To run on localhost, `npm run develop` in the root directory.

 OR